-- ACT-AD, a randomized, double-blind, placebo-controlled, parallel-group 26-week proof-of-concept Phase 2 clinical trial in mildto-moderate AD, with ERP P300 latency as the primary endpoint.
-Initiated in November 2020, the trial was designed to better characterize the overall effects of fosgonimeton on working memory processing speed and cognitive measures.
-Topline results for this proof-of-concept Phase 2 ACT-AD trial were announced in June 2022, and the primary endpoint was not met by protocoled analysis.
-However, a pre-specified subgroup analysis indicated a potential diminished effect of fosgonimeton when given in combination with add-on standard-of-care acetylcholinesterase inhibitors (AChEIs, e.g., donepezil).
-A subsequent post hoc analysis of the data from patients on fosgonimeton monotherapy showed a meaningful, but not statistically significant, improvement in both ERP P300 latency (-28 milliseconds) and cognitive performance (ADAS-Cog11: -3.3 points) compared to placebo at 26 weeks.
-Although post-hoc analyses cannot be used to establish efficacy, these analyses can be helpful in informing the design of current and future clinical studies.
-In addition, while also not statistically significant, the data from the protocoled study population and analysis method showed a numerical improvement in the functional measure of ADCS-ADL23, a protocoled secondary endpoint which evaluates improvements in patients' activities of daily living as assessed by their caregivers compared to placebo at 26 weeks (+2.12 points).
-A pre-specified subgroup analysis of plasma biomarker data showed a statistically significant reduction in neurofilament light chain (NfL), a validated biomarker of neurodegeneration, in subjects treated with fosgonimeton monotherapy compared to placebo at 26 weeks (difference of 6.89 pg/ml (p=0.018)), and showed a numerical, but not statistically significant, improvement in all fosgonimeton treated patients compared with placebo at 26 weeks (difference of 1.67 pg/ml), regardless of background therapy.
-Fosgonimeton was generally well tolerated in the ACT-AD study, with a favorable safety profile, and there were no treatment related serious adverse events or deaths observed. - LIFT-AD, a randomized, double-blind, placebo-controlled, parallel-group 26-week Phase 3 clinical trial with fosgonimeton for the treatment of mild-to-moderate AD.
+- ACT-AD, a randomized, double-blind, placebo-controlled, parallel-group 26-week exploratory Phase 2 clinical trial in mild-to-moderate AD, with ERP P300 latency as the primary endpoint.
+Initiated in November 2020, the trial was designed to better characterize the overall effects of fosgonimeton on working memory processing speed and cognitive measures and inform the Phase 2/3 LIFT-AD trial.
+Topline results for this exploratory Phase 2 ACT-AD trial were announced in June 2022, and the primary endpoint was not met by protocoled analysis.
+However, a post hoc analysis of results from ACT-AD in a pre-specified subgroup suggested positive effects on measures of cognition, function and neurodegeneration in patients taking fosgonimeton alone without background acetylcholinesterase inhibitors (AChEIs).
+Fosgonimeton was generally well tolerated in the ACT-AD study, with a favorable safety profile, and there were no treatment related serious adverse events or deaths observed. - The ACT-AD trial was supported by a grant from the National Institute on Aging of the National Institutes of Health under Award Number R01AG06268.
+The information presented is solely the responsibility of Athira and does not necessarily represent the official views of the National Institutes of Health. - LIFT-AD, a randomized, double-blind, placebo-controlled, parallel-group 26-week Phase 2/3 clinical trial with fosgonimeton for the treatment of mild-to-moderate AD.
 In September 2020, we began site initiation and patient screening for LIFT-AD.
-The primary endpoint for the Phase 3 LIFT-AD trial will be measured by the Global Statistical Test, which is a mathematical algorithm that combines the scores from cognition (Alzheimer's Disease Assessment Scale-Cognitive Subscale or ADAS-Cog11), and either global impression of change (Alzheimer's Disease Cooperative Study-Clinical Global Impression of Change or ADCS-CGIC), or function (Alzheimer's Disease Cooperative Study-Activities of Daily Living or ADCS-ADL23).
-We are continuing to evaluate how the topline results from the ACT-AD trial may potentially inform the optimization of the ongoing LIFT-AD trial.
+The primary endpoint for the Phase 2/3 LIFT-AD trial will be measured by the Global Statistical Test, which is a composite score that combines the scores from cognition (Alzheimer's Disease Assessment Scale-Cognitive Subscale or ADAS-Cog11), and function (Alzheimer's Disease Cooperative Study-Activities of Daily Living or ADCS-ADL23).
+Guided by the results from the completed exploratory ACT-AD Phase 2 study, in September 2022, we proactively amended LIFT-AD to focus on patients not on background therapy.
+In October 2022, we announced that following an unblinded interim efficacy and futility analysis, an independent data monitoring committee recommended continuation of the LIFT-AD study.
+The committee also determined that, with the additional enrollment of fewer than 150 patients for a total enrollment of less than 300 patients without background therapy (AChEIs), the amended study will be well powered for the primary endpoint given the preliminary effect size observed.
+We are targeting to complete enrollment in mid-2023 and report topline data in early 2024.